13 Chill Things To Do In Caye Caulker Belize [2022]

 12. Do Island Yoga

 Doing sunrise yoga on a dock is next level.
-If yoga classes are more your style, Namaste Cafe offers classes by donation, so you can go in for free if you're on a budget.
+If yoga classes are more your style, Namaste Cafe offers classes for $10 USD (Previously by donation).
 I highly recommend the food at the cafe.
 It's also an excellent location to do some remote work.

 13. Go Scuba Diving